^

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-Deficiency of Cl-inhibitor (ClI) leads to the emergence of a characteristic clinical syndrome - hereditary angioedema (HAE).
-The main clinical manifestation of hereditary angioedema is the recurrent edema, which can threaten the life of the patient when developing in vital localizations.
+Deficiency of Cl-inhibitor (С1И) leads to the development of a characteristic clinical syndrome - hereditary angioedema (HAE).
+The main clinical manifestation of hereditary angioedema is recurrent edema, which can threaten the patient's life if it develops in vital localizations.

 Pathogenesis of Cl-inhibitor deficiency

-The cause of the deficit is the mutation of the Cl-inhibitor-serine protease gene, the inactivating Clr and Cls complement components, as well as the kallikrein-kinin system and the activated factors XI and XII of the coagulation cascade.
-Although the C1 inhibitor is not a significant plasmin inhibitor, it is consumed by plasmin, and in its absence, plasmin activation is one of the most important triggers of edema episodes.
-The main reason for the increase in vascular permeability in NAO is the excess of bradykinin, which is the result of excessive proteolysis of high-molecular kininogen with kallikrein.
+The deficiency is caused by a mutation in the gene for Cl-inhibitor, a serine protease that inactivates the complement components C1r and Cls, as well as the kallikrein-kinin system and activated factors XI and XII of the coagulation cascade.
+Although C1-inhibitor is not a significant plasmin inhibitor, it is consumed by plasmin, and in its absence, plasmin activation is one of the most important triggers for edema episodes.
+The main cause of increased vascular permeability in HAE is excess bradykinin, which is a consequence of excessive proteolysis of high-molecular kininogen by kallikrein.

-Congenital CI deficiency is an autosomal dominant disease with the same racial and sexual distribution and is the most common of all defects in the complement system.
-In patients with hereditary angioedema, three main types of defects are distinguished: in 85% of cases, the Cl-inhibitor is reduced or absent due to impaired transcription; in the presence of missense mutation in the active center, the Cl-inhibitor concentration may be normal or even elevated, but the protein is non-functional.
-NAO of the third type is caused by the presence of autoantibodies to the C1-inhibitor.
+Congenital C1I deficiency is an autosomal dominant disorder with equal racial and sexual distribution and is the most common of all complement defects.
+Three main types of defects are distinguished in patients with hereditary angioedema: in 85% of cases, there is a decrease or absence of Cl-inhibitor due to impaired transcription; in the presence of a missense mutation in the active center, the concentration of Cl-inhibitor may be normal or even increased, but the protein is nonfunctional.
+HAE type III is caused by the presence of autoantibodies to Cl-inhibitor.

 Symptoms of Cl-inhibitor deficiency

-Signs of the disease in patients with hereditary angioneurotic edema are noted, mainly in the first years of life.
-In most cases described in the literature, the manifestation of the disease occurred before 18 years of life, although cases of primary detection of the disease at the age of 52 years are known.
+Signs of the disease in patients with hereditary angioedema are observed mainly in the first years of life.
+In most cases described in the literature, the manifestation of the disease occurred before the age of 18, although there are cases of primary detection of the disease at the age of 52.
 Clinically, hereditary angioedema is characterized by edema of various parts of the body.
-The swelling occurs swiftly, reaches a maximum within 1-2 days and spontaneously resolves in 3-4 days.
-Edema is usually not accompanied by a rash, itching, a violation of the color of the skin, pain symptoms.
-However, edema of the intestinal wall can be manifested by severe pain in the abdomen.
-In this regard, patients with this kind of manifestation of hereditary angioedema may be frequent objects of surgical interventions.
-In some patients, anorexia, vomiting and abdominal cramping are the only clinical manifestations of hereditary angioedema, with no swelling of the subcutaneous tissue.
-Edema of the larynx often leads to death, especially among young children.
-Factors provoking edema are not defined, although often patients associate attacks with stress, minor trauma, usually with edema of the extremities.
-Swelling of the face and respiratory tract can occur after removal of teeth or tonsillectomy.
+Edema occurs rapidly, reaches a maximum within 1-2 days and spontaneously resolves after 3-4 days.
+Edema is usually not accompanied by rash, itching, discoloration of the skin, pain symptoms.
+However, edema of the intestinal wall can manifest itself as severe abdominal pain.
+In this regard, patients with this kind of manifestations of hereditary angioedema are frequent subjects of surgical interventions.
+In some patients, loss of appetite, vomiting, and abdominal cramps are the only clinical manifestations of hereditary angioedema, with no subcutaneous edema.
+Edema of the larynx is often fatal, especially in young children.
+The factors that provoke edema are not defined, although patients often associate attacks with stress, minor trauma, usually with edema of the extremities.
+Edema of the face and respiratory tract may occur after tooth extraction or tonsillectomy.

 Diagnosis of Cl-inhibitor deficiency

-The normal level of Cl-I is 0.15-0.33 g / L for adults and 0.11-0.22 g / L for children.
-Functional activity of Cl-I in children of the first year of life is 47-85% of that of adults.
-Reducing the concentration of CII or a significant decrease in the functional activity of CII is diagnostic.
-During an acute attack of hereditary angioedema, there is a significant decrease in hemolytic titers C4 and C2, and, unlike patients with systemic lupus erythematosus and other immunocomplex diseases, the C3 level remains normal.
-In connection with the autosomal dominant type of inheritance in patients with hereditary angioedema, there is often a positive family history.
+The normal Cl-I level is 0.15-0.33 g/L for adults and 0.11-0.22 g/L for children.
+The functional activity of Cl-I in children of the first year of life is 47-85% of that in adults.
+A decrease in the concentration of C1I or a significant decrease in the functional activity of C1I is diagnostic.
+During an acute attack of hereditary angioedema, there is a significant decrease in hemolytic titers of C4 and C2, and, unlike patients with systemic lupus erythematosus and other immune complex diseases, the level of C3 remains normal.
+Due to the autosomal dominant type of inheritance, patients with hereditary angioedema often have a positive family history.

 Treatment of Cl-inhibitor deficiency

-Various kinds of drugs were offered for the treatment of hereditary angioedema.
+Various types of drugs have been proposed for the treatment of hereditary angioedema.
 They can be divided into the following groups:

 Androgens.
-In I960, the first time showed that methyltestosterone has a striking prophylactic effect on the severity and frequency of seizures of the NAO.
-In 1963, a synthetic analogue of methynyltestosterone Danazol was obtained.
-The primary pharmacological actions of the drug are inhibition of gonadotropin, inhibition of the synthesis of sex hormones, competitive binding to progesterone and androgen receptors.
-Danazol is used in the treatment of endometriosis, gynecomastia, increased blood loss associated with menstruation, hemophilia A and B to reduce bleeding and in idiopathic thrombocytopenia, where the drug can increase the number of platelets.
-As it was shown, Danazol increases Cl-I concentration in the majority of patients with hereditary angioedema.
-Although Danazol is one of the most frequently used drugs in the prophylactic therapy of hereditary angioedema, its mechanism of action remains unknown.
-Unfortunately, with prolonged prophylactic use, there are side effects typical for drugs like androgen.
-There is a tendency towards obesity, amenorrhea, decreased libido, increased aminotransferase and cholesterol, muscle spasms, myalgia, fatigue, headaches.
-Particularly limited use of the drug in children and pregnant women.
+In 1960, methyltestosterone was first shown to have a striking prophylactic effect on the severity and frequency of HAE attacks.
+In 1963, a synthetic analogue of methinyltestosterone, Danazol, was obtained.
+The primary pharmacological actions of the drug are gonadotropin inhibition, suppression of sex hormone synthesis, and competitive binding to progesterone and androgen receptors.
+Danazol is used in the treatment of endometriosis, gynecomastia, increased blood loss associated with menstruation, hemophilia A and B to reduce bleeding, and in idiopathic thrombocytopenia, where the drug can help increase the platelet count.
+Danazol has been shown to increase Cl-I concentrations in most patients with hereditary angioedema.
+Although Danazol is one of the most commonly used agents in the prophylactic therapy of hereditary angioedema, its mechanism of action remains unknown.
+Unfortunately, with prolonged prophylactic use, the presence of side effects typical of androgen-type drugs is noted.
+There is a tendency to obesity, amenorrhea, decreased libido, increased aminotransferases and cholesterol, muscle spasms, myalgia, increased fatigue, headaches.
+The use of the drug in children and pregnant women is especially limited.

 Antifibrinolytic drugs.
 The first successful use of antifibrinolytic drugs in hereditary angioedema was described by Swedish doctors.
-Alpha-aminocaproic acid, which is a plasmin inhibitor, as well as tranexamic acid, can be used with partial success in preventing episodes of hereditary angioedema, especially when it is not possible to use danazol.
+Alpha-aminocaproic acid, which is a plasmin inhibitor, and tranexamic acid can be used with partial success to prevent attacks of hereditary angioedema, especially when danazol cannot be used.
 In acute attacks of hereditary angioedema, therapy with these drugs is ineffective.
 Alpha-aminocaproic acid has the following side effects: nausea, headaches, diarrhea, myositis, a tendency to develop thrombosis.

-Transfusion of fresh plasma and purified Cl-I. As a rule, when attacking hereditary angioedema, the transfusion of fresh frozen plasma reduces the intensity of the development of edema within minutes.
-However, fresh-frozen plasma containing C1-I contains all other components of complement, the presence of which in the transfused drug can worsen the patient's condition.
-Moreover, fresh-frozen plasma is a possible source of such viral infections as HIV, hepatitis B and C. In recent years, Cl-I cryoprecipitate has been successfully used in many countries.
-From all points of view C1-I is an ideal preparation for patients with a high risk of edema of the upper respiratory tract and for patients in whom the use of Danazol does not lead to an increase in C1-I concentration or is contraindicated.
+Transfusions of fresh plasma and purified Cl-I. As a rule, when attacking hereditary angioedema, transfusion of fresh frozen plasma reduces the intensity of edema within minutes.
+However, fresh frozen plasma containing Cl-I also contains all other complement components, the presence of which in the transfused preparation can worsen the patient's condition.
+Moreover, fresh frozen plasma is a possible source of viral infections such as HIV, hepatitis B and C. In recent years, Cl-I cryoprecipitate has been successfully used in many countries.
+From all points of view, Cl-I is an ideal drug for patients with a high risk of developing upper respiratory tract edema and for patients in whom the use of Danazol does not lead to an increase in Cl-I concentrations or is contraindicated.

-Summarizing the above, it is necessary to take into account the three-phase approach to the therapy of hereditary angioedema: long-term preventive therapy, preventive therapy with short courses before the planned intervention and therapy of acute attacks of hereditary angioedema.
-Currently, long-term prophylactic Therapy is carried out by androgens and antifibrinolytic drugs.
-Prophylactic therapy with short courses, mainly in patients with hereditary angioedema, undergoing dental and surgical procedures, as well as life-threatening edema therapy, is carried out with freshly frozen plasma and, singing is available, C1-I cryoconcentrate.
+In summary, it is necessary to take into account the three-phase approach to the treatment of hereditary angioedema: long-term prophylactic therapy, short-course prophylactic therapy before planned intervention, and therapy for acute attacks of hereditary angioedema.
+Currently, long-term prophylactic therapy is carried out with androgens and antifibrinolytic drugs.
+Short-course prophylactic therapy, mainly in patients with hereditary angioedema undergoing dental and surgical procedures, as well as therapy for life-threatening edema, is carried out with fresh frozen plasma and, if available, C1-I cryoconcentrate.

 Where does it hurt?